 I didn’t while I was going through treatment, though now I wish I had done acupuncture because I’ve heard so many great things about how it helped to combat chemo side effects for other patients.

-So I discovered Eastern medicine at the cancer retreat I mentioned before, about four months after treatment ended.
-They taught Qi Gong, a practice of mind, body- spirit that looks like tai chi, as well as acupressure (they couldn’t do acupuncture for liability reasons).
+I discovered Eastern medicine at the cancer retreat I mentioned before, about 4 months after treatment ended.
+They taught Qi Gong, a practice of mind, body, spirit that looks like tai chi, as well as acupressure.
+They couldn’t do acupuncture for liability reasons.